AletiAnudeepReddy/FUTURE_ML_02/README.md

 ---

 ## 🚀 Project Overview
-Customer churn is one of the most critical business challenges, especially in telecom, banking, and subscription-based services.
+Customer churn is one of the most critical business challenges, especially in the telecom, banking, and subscription-based services.
 By predicting churn, companies can take proactive steps to retain customers.

 In this project: